 “Hell, yes,” Zun said.

 They walked down the street, passing the butchery, green grocers, and a supermarket.
-There was a teahouse where the old men tended to meet and indulge in a few rounds of mahjong.
-Zun nodded at a man seated on a table outside the tea house, his beat up old hat pulled down to his eyes.
+There was a teahouse where the old men liked to meet and play mahjong.
+Zun nodded at a man seated on a table outside the teahouse, his beat up old hat pulled down over his eyes.

 “Old man Yao is always playing alone.
 What a strange man.”

-“Maybe not so strange,” SarEr said thoughtfully, looking at the man.
-“Sometimes it’s okay to spent time alone.”
+“Maybe not so strange,” SarEr said.
+“Sometimes it’s better to spend time alone.”

 A lavish sign on the windows showed off the salon’s name.
-The Zheng Ren Salon was a neat little place that acted as both a barber shop and beauty salon.
-It was usually packed with people from the community, and even as Zun pulled he doors open, SarEr braced himself to meet the town gossips who were always seated at the reception area talking to Xiao Wei.
+The Zheng Ren Salon was a neat little place that acted as both a barbershop and beauty salon.
+As Zun pulled the doors open, SarEr braced himself to meet the town gossips who always sat at the reception area talking to Xiao Wei.